d-roman-halliday/simplestripper/README.md

 ## V3 Changes

+### V3.1

+1. Made more columns with show/hide buttons.
+2. Extended the discogs integration to get more items including publisher information (Tried to import album art, but they have block the external image links).
+3. Technical reworking to split out code into classes, e.g. the submitted form data (reusable in form and strip creation).
+4. Lots of behind the scenes technical changes and tweaks (these should make future enhancements easier).
+5. Some little UI tweaks.

 ### V3.0.0

 1. New php driven input form (html page archived to html4form.html)
 2. Discogs.com integration (give a url for discogs and fetch data)
-3. Update indec page to use HTML 5 & bootstrap
+3. Update index page to use HTML 5 & bootstrap
 4. Customise output artist box styles, provide a box to select different artist box style (Arrow, square, hex)
 5. Show/hide columns for publisher (A lesser used function to make form cleaner)
 6. Added an option to convert all artist and/or track names to upper case